This page is part of an archived PlanetQuake article (pages 1, 2, 3).

 From then on, QSmack proved to be invaluable.
 We added the ability to ban another player while you yourself were playing and it was an instant hit with everybody in the clan.
 If you were playing a game and someone started acting up, you bring down the console, type a few commands, and they were permanently gone.
 It was beautiful.

-This page is part of an archived PlanetQuake article.
+This page is part of an archived PlanetQuake article (pages 1, 2, 3).

 To exit this archive, use the top/side navbars or return to the description page.